-This represents a 6% increase in the use of assisted reproductive techniques over the previous year, demonstrating that more and more couples need help to have the opportunity to become parents.
+This represents an increase in the use of assisted reproduction techniques over the previous year, which shows that more and more couples need help to have the opportunity to become parents.

 After one year of sexual intercourse without achieving pregnancy, a couple is considered to have infertility problems, so it is advisable to start diagnostic tests and determine the most appropriate assisted reproduction treatment in each case.